 When we looked at his backup everything seemed in place but after he had re-installed VirtualRPC and then installed his backup over the top it was clear something had gone badly wrong.
 All of the files in the backup were out of date.
-Two years of accounts were missing, the database was out of date and over two tears worth or work was missing.
+Two years of accounts were missing, the database was out of date and over two years worth or work was missing.
 It became clear fairly quickly that at least 24 months of work had vanished.
 What on earth had happened?

 His backup script was hardwired to copy the VirtualAcorn folder to a folder on drive E, which was the external hard disc.
-However when Windows next started after he had plugged in the USB stick the drive letters got changed and drive E was now the USB stick and the external hard disc had been allocated a different letter.
-So his backup script was trying to copy the VirtualAcorn backup to the USB stick.
+However when Windows next started after he had plugged in the USB stick the drive letters got changed and drive E was now the USB stick and the external hard disc had been allocated as drive F. So his backup script was trying to copy the VirtualAcorn backup to the USB stick.
 If the stick had been big enough it wouldn't have mattered but the stick wasn't.
 However it wasn't just the change in drive letters that spelt doom, his script was written reasonably well but it didn't report errors.
 If something went wrong, such as the script trying to copy files to a device with no free space, the script would just exit without putting an error message on screen.

 I do still feel sorry for the chap, he did the right things but what he missed out was preventative maintenance.
 If he had replaced the hard disc in his PC on time he wouldn't have lost the data.
 If he had checked the backup on the external hard disc he would have noticed that no new files were being copied.
 If he had written his script to report, rather than suppress, errors he would have known what was happening.
-It took a series of mistakes for his data to be lost.
+It took a series of little mistakes for his data to be lost.
 There is a genuine technical term for this type of event in the IT industry, it's called a 'clusterf*ck'.
 It's a situation where a set of smaller survivable mistakes (f*cks) join up to produce a fatal problem.

 The three year rule

 If you have suffered a disc crash and the hard disc in your PC is over three (3) years old the drive needs to be replaced.
 Don't treat that as advice instead treat it as a command from on high.
 The reason is simple.
 Manufacturers build drives to a standard design but there will always be microscopic variations in materials.
 This means that some drives will fail before others.
 Manufacturers will know that all their drives will work for three years but after that they don't know which drives will fail after 3 years and 2 months and which will carry on working for a decade.
-If the manufacturers don't know for sure then neither do you.
+If the manufacturers don't know then neither do you.